Monkshoody/SoundBoard/README.md

 ![GM View](public/docu/Initial_GMview.png)<br>

 By default there are noch initial sounds, so it belongs to you as GM to add or import new sounds.
 To do so, all you need is a shared DropBox link of a sound.<br>
-(Maybe I'll expand this in the future to other Services, but for now only DropBox is supported.)<br>
+(Maybe I'll expand this in the future to other Services, but for now only DropBox and GitHub are supported.)<br>

 ![Dropbox](public/docu/DropBox_share.png)